NeRaye/Python-implementation-of-genetic-algorithms-for-the-unbounded-knapsack-problem-./README.md

 # UKP
-Python implémentation of genetic algorithms (AG) used to solve the unbounded knapsack problem.
+Python implementation of genetic algorithms (AG) used to solve the unbounded knapsack problem.